ShafinKhadem/Android-Django-rest-API-practice/README.md

 ### Biggest mistakes

-- Using auto incrementing ID as primary key instead of ID.
+- Using auto incrementing ID as primary key instead of UUID.
 - Forgetting to add django app in settings.py after startapp.
 - Forgetting to handle null pointer exception in android many times.